 The third F of Excel is the heart and soul of Excel.
 Excel is Excel because of the powerful Formulas and Functions that the application uses or that you may produce.
-Excel is "Excellent" at providing very complex and very simple built-in functions for you to use or you may create your own formulas.
+Excel is "Excel-lent" at providing very complex and very simple built-in functions for you to use or you may create your own formulas.
 We will build simple formulas first and then use some of the functions in our Fourth F of Excel.
-Now, we need to learn how to "form" our own formulas.
+Now, to "form" our own formulas.